VersusCenter

 Cons

-• Steeper learning curve with more complex interface
+• Steeper learning curve due to more complex feature set

 Microsoft Teams wins